Avik9/Dynamic-Memory-Allocator/README.md

 to be an array of length 0 just to enable the use of `bp->body.payload` to obtain a pointer to the payload area, if `bp` is a pointer to `sf_block`.

-> :thumbsup:  You can use casts to convert a generic pointer value to one
+> :thumbsup:  One can use casts to convert a generic pointer value to one
 > of type `sf_block *` or `sf_header *`, in order to make use of the above
 > structure definitions to easily access the various fields.